 Winning screenwriting contests or fellowships can generate interest in your writing sample from agents and managers, especially if they're well-known contests.
 Just attending major festivals and networking there can also lead you to meet an agent or a manager, as they'll attend festivals in search of potential clients.

 What should I do to get signed?

 There are two keys to getting signed:

 One, keep writing, keep generating new material.
 You continuously want to grow and better yourself as a writer.
+No writer's career path is ever consistent.
 Impressive scripts speak for themselves.

 Two, get your work out there.
 Enter screenplay competitions and apply for fellowship opportunities.
 You don’t have to win these, as just placing can be enough to get your script noticed by agents or managers.

 Don't stress yourself out about needing representation for a successful script sale.
 Focus on bettering your writing.
 A strong feature script or pilot script will get noticed and unlock all sorts of doors for you.
 Focusing on your writing means that when you do come across an agent or a manager, they'll be able to see that you're a serious writer with a significant amount of material, and you can take things from there.
 You don't want to waste your chance at representation by getting in front of a potential manager or agent when you're not ready.